 NY.NY.CU.Butl.L.1 (transcription)

-Epitaph of Gaius Clatius Rufus by his wife Aemilia -
+epitaph of Gaius Clatius Rufus -

 NY.NY.CU.Butl.L.2 (transcription)